davervw/hires-vic-20/README.md

 This syntax provides more complete access to low level features (especially until BASIC syntax implemented)

-    SYS 40960, xres, yres : REM switch to graphics at resolution, may zero one axis, result in .X, .Y ; specify both zeros to switch back to text
-    POKE 780, n1:POKE 781, n2:SYS 40963 : REM multiply .A and .X (shift/add method), result in .A(low),.X(high)
-    POKE 780,781,782...:SYS 40966 : REM divide 16-bit(.A,.X) by .Y, result in .A(low), .X(high)
-    SYS 40969 : REM get division remainder, result in .A(low), .X(high)
+    SYS 40960, xres, yres : REM switch to graphics at resolution, may zero one axis, result in .X, .Y REM specify both zeros to switch back to text POKE 780, n1:POKE 781, n2:SYS 40963 : REM multiply .A and .X (shift/add method), result in .A(low),.X(high) POKE 780,781,782...:SYS 40966 : REM divide 16-bit(.A,.X) by .Y, result in .A(low), .X(high) SYS 40969 : REM get division remainder, result in .A(low), .X(high)